vrb3/CS410/README.md

 # Conducting Sentiment Analysis:

-This work is a subset of the join project work done with my colleague Wang Chun Wei (wcwei2).
-Full project work description could be found at "https://github.com/weiwangchun/cs410.git".
+This work is a subset of the joint project work done with my colleague Wang Chun Wei (wcwei2) as a part of CS410 Text Information Systems.
+Full project work could be found at "https://github.com/weiwangchun/cs410.git".
 As a part of this full project, following work has been done:

 * Step 1: 10-Q and 10-K of a company are extracted. - Done by Wang Chun Wei (wcwei2)
 * Step 2: This forms the input to my program "SentimentAnalysis.py".  - Done by Venkat Rao Bhamidipathi (vrb3)